Ryan Christie: 2019–20

-AFC Bournemouth
+Bournemouth

-On 31 August 2021, Christie moved to England, joining Championship club AFC Bournemouth on a three-year contract, for a reported transfer fee of around £1.5 million.
+On 31 August 2021, Christie moved to England, joining EFL Championship club Bournemouth on a three-year contract, for a reported transfer fee of around £1.5 million.
 On 11 September 2021, Christie came off the bench to make his Bournemouth debut in the side's 3–0 win over Barnsley.
+On 8 October 2022, he scored his first Premier League goal in a 2–1 victory over Leicester City.

+In April 2025, he sustained a groin injury which would sideline him for the remainder of the 2024–25 season.

 International career

 On 25 August 2014, Christie was called up by Scotland U21.
 After being left on the bench against Slovakia U21, Christie finally made his Scotland U21 debut against Luxembourg U21 on 9 September 2014, coming on as a substitute for Lewis Macleod in the second half, which Scotland U21 won 3–0.

 Christie received his first call-up to the senior Scotland squad for a friendly against the Netherlands in November 2017, and played the full 90 minutes of the 1–0 defeat.
 He scored his first international goal on 16 November 2019, opening the scoring with a curling shot from outside the penalty area in a 2–1 away win over Cyprus in UEFA Euro 2020 qualification.
 In September 2020, he scored penalties in successive matches as Scotland drew with Israel and defeated the Czech Republic in the 2020–21 UEFA Nations League.

 In October 2020, Christie was required to pull out of the Scotland squad for a Euro 2020 play-off semi-final against Israel after being in close contact with Stuart Armstrong, who had tested positive for COVID-19.
-A month later, Christie returned to the team and scored Scotland's only goal in the Euro 2020 play-off final against Serbia; they won the tie after a penalty shootout after a 1–1 draw, qualifying for a major tournament for the first time in 22 years.
+A month later, Christie returned to the team and scored Scotland's only goal in the Euro 2020 play-off final against Serbia; they won the tie on a penalty shootout after a 1–1 draw, qualifying for a major tournament for the first time in 22 years.

+Christie was a member of Scotland's squad for UEFA Euro 2020, making one appearance at the tournament in the team's opening 2–0 defeat to the Czech Republic.

+On 7 June 2024, Christie was named in Scotland's squad for UEFA Euro 2024.
+A week later, he started the opening match of the tournament against Germany, winning his 50th cap for Scotland (as did teammate Scott McTominay) in the 5–1 loss.
+He went on to appear as a substitute against both Switzerland and Hungary as Scotland finished bottom of Group A with one point from three matches.